Patrik Schick ran Robert Lewandowski close and outscored Erling Haaland in 2021/22. bundesliga profiles Bayer

 RB Leipzig came calling in 2019, though, and presented the 6’2’’ striker another chance.
 After an Achilles problem made his start to life at the Red Bull Arena difficult, the Czech Republic international quickly bounced into life.
 His superb spin and strike against Paderborn started a rash of three goals in four league appearances, including coming off the bench to complete the comeback against Borussia Dortmund in the Matchday 16 epic.

 He hit double figures for the first time since his Sampdoria days, with 10 goals in 22 Bundesliga games, but his stay in Leipzig lasted only a year before Leverkusen snapped him up from Roma on a five-year deal.
-Schick was the preferred centre-forward for much of the 2020/21 campaign at the BayArena and finished with nine strikes across 29 league games before heading to Euro 2020 as the main man for the Czech Republic – and scoring the goal of the tournament from 49.7 yards - the furthest goal ever recorded at the European Championships - in the group game against Scotland - one of a five goals he netted at finals.
-That's as many as Portugal's Cristiano Ronaldo and saw him nominated for the Puskas Award.
+Schick was the preferred centre-forward for much of the 2020/21 campaign at the BayArena and finished with nine strikes across 29 league games before heading to the rescheduled 2020 Euros as the main man for the Czech Republic.
+He tied Cristiano Ronaldo on a joint-leading five goals, whilst hitting the Goal of the Tournament winner from 49.7 yards - the furthest goal ever recorded at the European Championships - in a group game against Scotland.
+The goal was also nominated for the Puskas award.

 Plays a bit like: Jan Koller